 Participants will receive an enriched training experience, including the following opportunities:

 - Stipends at CIHR rates, with option to receive top-up funding.

 - Travel and top-up awards for trainees holding or able to obtain other awards or scholarships.

 - Co-mentoring by a team of internationally-renowned experts.

 - Cross-disciplinary practica in industry, government, or institutional research labs.

 - Internships, exchanges, and networking at the local, national, and international levels.

 - A curriculum incorporating core, integrative, and cross‑disciplinary courses and leadership training.

-The program welcomes (i) Master’s or Doctoral students enrolled in graduate programs in the Divisions of Epidemiology and Biostatistics at the Dalla Lana School of Public Health and at the Department of Statistics of the University of Toronto, (ii) postdoctoral fellows from relevant disciplines, and (iii) faculty transitioning into the field of genetic epidemiology.
+- Full-time Master’s or Doctoral students enrolled in graduate programs in the Divisions of Biostatistics and Epidemiology at the Dalla Lana School of Public Health, and in the Department of Statistics at the University of Toronto

 The expectation is that successful candidates will be nationally competitive for external awards.